awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-console.md

 1. Use the following steps to complete the run task workflow\.

+   1. For **Capacity provider strategy**, the default capacity provider strategy for the cluster must be selected\.

    1. For **Cluster**, select your **ConsoleTutorial\-cluster** cluster\.

    1. For **Number of tasks**, enter `5`\.